braze-inc/braze-docs/_docs/_user_guide/onboarding_with_braze/email_setup/ssl_clicktracking.md

 #### Step 5: Update your DNS

-Once the distribution is verified, change the DNS entry for the link white labels(s) (e.g. __ablink.subdomain.customer.com__ and __ablink.info.customer.com__) to CNAME to the domain name of the Distribution.
+Once the distribution is verified, change the DNS entry for the link white labels(s) (e.g. __ablink.subdomain.customer.com/link.subdomain.customer.com__ and __ablink.info.customer.com/link.subdomain.customer.com__) to CNAME to the domain name of the Distribution.

 #### Step 6: Next Steps